Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Chemotherapy is the use of medicines to slow the growth of cancer and reduce symptoms.
 It’s most often used if cancer has stopped responding to hormone treatment.
 It might also be used along with hormone therapy as the first treatment.
 Chemotherapy does not cure the cancer.
-It can decrease the pain from with prostate cancer, shrink the tumor, lower the levels of PSA, and may help you live longer.
+It can decrease the pain from with prostate cancer, shrink the tumor, lower the levels of prostate-specific antigen (PSA), and may help you live longer.

 A vaccine is a type of medicine that can help boost the immune system.
-Vaccines are usually to help protect the body against infections.
-Sipuleucel-T is a vaccine that can be used to boost the immune system to help treat prostate cancer.
+Vaccines are usually given to help protect the body against infections.
+There is a vaccine (sipuleucel-T) that can be used to boost the immune system to help treat prostate cancer.
 It is used to treat late-stage prostate cancer that is no longer reacting to hormone therapy, but that is causing few or no symptoms.
 The vaccine does not cure prostate cancer.
 But it can often help men live longer.

 If prostate cancer spreads, it often goes to the bones first.
 This can cause pain and other symptoms.
 Different types of medicines can be used to help slow the growth of the cancer in bones and help relieve symptoms.